zxlim/ICT2x01-p4-6/README.md

 <br /><br />
 **1. Open a new Issue on GitHub**
 <br />
-- Describe the feature that is being worked on.
+- Describe the issue that is being worked on.
 - Assign it to the relevant people (the "Issue Owner").
 - Label the Issue with the `hotfix` label.
 - Add the Issue to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on Issue status.